Interplay of Anderson localization and quench dynamics

 In summary, in a tight-binding model exhibiting Anderson localization, we analyzed a quantum quench consisting of suddenly switching on a disordered potential.
 While the Anderson transition does not lead to a sharp transition in the resultant post-quench dynamics due to the contribution of many single-particle fermionic levels, the salient features of the transition, namely, the nature and the statistics of the disordered eigenfunctions, give rise to important crossover behaviors.
 The crossover in the behavior of the overlaps between the final (disordered) and initial (clean) eigenfunctions plays a central role.
 We demonstrated that as a consequence of the uniform overlaps between localized and extended states, upon increasing the strength of disorder, the momentum distribution at long times after the quench crosses over from the Fermi-Dirac distribution to a constant distribution.

 We then turned to the fluctuations of the local density, which constitute the main results of this paper.
 The persistent temporal fluctuations are a signature of the absence of equilibration in these systems.
-Interestingly, they survive even in the limit of infinite time and large system sizes in contrast to various mesoscopic fluctuations that are well known in the equilibrium behavior of disorderd systems.
+Interestingly, they survive even in the limit of infinite time and large system sizes.
 In addition to temporal fluctuations, there are other sources of fluctuations and, in particular, the variations of time averages from sample to sample.